 Use Twitter to source your content

 During the planning phase, you can reach out to your listeners and request feedback or suggestions for your upcoming projects.
-A true sounding board, the service can be used for story sourcing, inspiration, or to gather feedback.
+A true sounding board, the service can be used for story sourcing, inspiration, or gathering feedback.

 Pro-Tip: You can initiate a Twitter Space to interact with their listeners.
 Spaces is a new way to have live audio conversations on Twitter in an intimate environment.

 Creating and launching a podcast is no easy feat, so make sure you tell your followers about it in advance and be sure to Tweet about it on the day it launches.
 You can Tweet the link to your podcast episode, which will also help drive new listeners directly to your website.